Logo-stateuniv

 Information Summary

-A private liberal arts school, American University holds accreditation from the Middle States Association of Colleges and Secondary Schools and offers undergraduate, graduate, doctoral, and professional degrees in addition to certificate and non-degree programs with professors typically holding the highest degree possible in their fields.
-Students receive personalized attention with a 13 to one student ratio.
+A private liberal arts school, the institution holds accreditation from the Middle States Association of Colleges and Secondary Schools and offers undergraduate, graduate, doctoral, and professional degrees in addition to certificate and non-degree programs with professors typically holding the highest degree possible in their fields.
+The faculty/student ration is 13:1.

-The College of Arts and Sciences, Kogod School of Business, the School of Communication, the School of International Service, the School of Public Affairs, and Washington School of Law are the main colleges while American University as a whole offers 57 undergraduate degrees, 53 graduate degrees, and 10 doctoral degree programs.
+The College of Arts and Sciences, Kogod School of Business, the School of Communication, the School of International Service, the School of Public Affairs, and Washington School of Law are the main colleges.
+The university offers 57 undergraduate degrees, 53 graduate degrees, and 10 doctoral degree programs.

-The School of Communication recently unveiled its newest doctoral program in communications which can be completed in only three years, allowing students to cut down on the traditional four to six year completion rate and to get into the workforce much quicker.
-(San Francisco Chronicle)
+The School of Communication’s doctoral program can be completed in only three years, allowing students to cut down on the traditional four to six year completion rate and to get into the workforce more quickly.

 Most Popular Fields of Study